-With a stemhead and her hard-chine hull and well-proportioned sides and coachroof, the Oceanis 30.1 looks unashamedly like a small yacht.
+With a stemhead, hard-chine hull, and well-proportioned sides and coachroof, the Oceanis 30.1 looks unashamedly like a small yacht.
 The Finot-Conq plan has met the double challenge of power and simple navigation.
-With her slender bow, optimized weight, stiff canvas and square-top mainsail, she performs well in all points of sailing.
-For beginners or for short-handed sailing, the self-tailing jib and the single winch make her easy to handle.
+With her slender bow, optimized weight, and square-top mainsail, she performs well in all points of sail.
+For beginners or for short-handed sailing, the self-tacking jib and the single winch make her easy to handle.
 For performance, the Oceanis 30.1 has a large overlapping genoa, a furling code zero and an asymmetric spinnaker.
 Aft, a step affords access to the sea and can be supplemented by a small lifting platform.

-With a few extra centimetres won in strategic places the Oceanis 30.1 differs from other boats, thanks to a headspace of 1.98 m in all the places inside where it is comfortable to stand.
-The two good-sized double cabins each have berths running lengthwise and an open entryway making them feel particularly spacious.
-The two benches in the saloon provide an additional place for two extra berths.
+With a few extra inches won in strategic places, the Oceanis 30.1 differs from other boats, thanks to a headspace of 6.5 ft in all the areas inside where it is comfortable to stand.
+The two sizable double cabins each have berths running lengthwise and an open entryway making them feel particularly spacious.
+The two benches in the salon provide an additional place for two extra berths.
 The large shower room is divided into a marine toilet on one side and shower and washbasin on the other.
-At the foot of the gently sloping companionway, the L-shaped galley has top and bottom storage, a 75-litre refrigerator and a real oven under the gas hob.
+At the foot of the gently sloping companionway, the L-shaped galley has top and bottom storage, a 20 US Gal refrigerator and a real oven under the gas hob stove top.

 With unbeatable living space for its size and a focus on simplicity of use, the smallest model of the cruising range is nevertheless stylish and fast, with a highly competitive, ready-to-sail price.